 As UK fee levels have massively increased in the past 6 years, the prospect of sinking over £50,000 into debt doesn’t sound very appealing.
 Thankfully, the world of modern technology has enabled the creation of new alternative routes to study, where you don’t need to fall into mountains of debt to achieve your learning ambitions.
-Moreover, the range of flexible payment options available makes it all even more affordable.

 It’s an endless debate about whether work experience or a university degree is more important for career progression.
 Some argue that hands-on work experience is more vital than a degree; others claim a degree delivers what work-experience can’t.

-The sixth annual Global Employability University Survey conducted by the French company Emerging, showed that when assessing which University they would look to recruit from, employers indicated that the production of ready-to-work graduates is as important as the university’s reputation.
+The sixth annual Global Employability University Survey conducted by the French company Emerging, showed that when assessing which university they would look to recruit from, employers indicated that the production of ready-to-work graduates is as important as the university’s reputation.